 Laurence's PhD research (thesis available here) explored the EU's approach to conflict resolution in the Western Balkans, and seeks to explain the apparent preference of EU actors for consociational power-sharing mechanisms of managing conflict in divided societies.
 More broadly, he is interested in the role of ideas in shaping policy preferences.

-He is currently working on a number of publications based on his PhD, co-authoring a book chapter on corruption and conflict with Heather Marquette, and conducting research with Jasmin Mujanović (York University, Toronto) on the reform of football governance in Bosnia, with a view to identifying why this has been more successful than international attempts to promote constitutional reform.
+He is currently working on a number of publications based on his PhD, and is also in the process of developing a new strand of research, into the governance of sport in divided societies.
+The first output of this new area of research will be an article co-authored with Jasmin Mujanović (York University, Toronto) on the reform of football governance in Bosnia, which explores why this process has been more successful than international attempts to promote constitutional reform in the country.
+He has also recently co-authored a book chapter on corruption and conflict with Heather Marquette.

 Cooley, L. (2013) 'The European Union's approach to conflict resolution: Insights from the constitutional reform process in Bosnia and Herzegovina', Comparative European Politics 11(2), pp. 172-200, doi: 10.1057/cep.2012.21